bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lambert.md

 **Johann Lambert** was the first to provide a rigorous proof that `$\pi$` is irrational.

 ### Mathematical Profile (Excerpt):
-* In 1635 the Lambert family, who were Calvinists, fled from Lorraine as religious refugees and settled in Mulhouse.
-* Lambert's father, Lukas Lambert, was a tailor as his own father had been.
-* Lukas married Elizabeth Schmerber in 1724 and Johann Heinrich Lambert was one of their five sons.
-* It was a large family, with two girls in addition to the five boys, and Lukas Lambert did not have sufficient income to enable him to support and educate the family in comfort.
 * Heinrich attended school in Mulhouse, receiving a reasonably good education up to the age of twelve, studying French and Latin in addition to elementary subjects.
 * Most young boys would have ended their education at that point, but not young Heinrich who continued to study in his own spare time.
 * In fact it was a natural occupation for Heinrich since he had acquired great skill in calligraphy and he was given a job at the ironworks at Seppois, which was south of Mulhouse and almost due west of Basel.